Skip to content

 Low ratios = bad insulation

-You don’t need to be a maths whiz — the tester does it for you.
+You don’t need to be a maths whiz; the tester does it for you.
 Too easy.

 Aussie Tips: What to Look for in an Advanced Insulation Tester

-Here’s what you should look out for when picking one, especially if you’re in Australia:
+Not all insulation testers are created equal.
+Here is what you should look out for when picking one, especially if you’re working in Australia:

 Multiple Test Voltages